nealey/homepage/papers/arch-runit.md

 What's the advantage?
 ---------------------

-Runit letsâ€”no, forcesâ€”you to write your own startup scripts.
+Runit allows€”no, forcesâ€”you to write your own startup scripts.
 You can write them in any language you want, but Bourne shell is pretty convenient.
 I think this is the biggest selling point for me.